Making a Comeback After a Fall

 Law 4: Don’t Give Up

 The final step in all relapses is giving up.
-At some point, you realize that you’re reaching the point of no return.
+At some point, you realize that you’re on the wrong track and quickly reaching the point of no return.
 You could stop right there and turn around, but instead you say, “screw it” and impulsively keep going.
-Reaching this final step is the culmination of a slow drift that began with several moments of laziness and poor choices.
+Reaching this final step is the culmination of a slow drift that began with several moments of complacency, dishonesty, and poor decision-making.
 You’ve given up way too much ground and put yourself into a weak position.
 You’re selling yourself short when you could do much better.

 Mentorship With Accountability

 Everyone makes mistakes.
 But as long as you’re not engaged in dishonesty and self-sabotage, it’s only a matter of weakness, and not cheating.
 That’s why the most important kind of accountability is not superficial and judgmental, but deeply introspective and curious by nature.
 You don’t just report your actions.
-You also acknowledge what was going on in your mind and heart at the time, like painful emotions and a desire for relief.
+You also acknowledge what was going on in your mind and heart at the time of the setback.
 Then you evaluate the choices you made in response, remembering that you don’t have to act on every impulse you feel.

 Being honest is absolutely necessary before you can expect real progress.
 But you don’t have to figure everything out on your own.
 In fact, accountability works best in relationship, not isolation.
 Otherwise, you might get lost trying to figure what to do.
-You might not notice how you’re biased towards confirming your own preconceived opinions or justifying what you already want to do.
-You might not even realize you have an unhealthy pattern in your life because it’s so familiar that it doesn’t catch your attention anymore.
-On your own, it’s too easy to fall back into old habits, leaving your mistakes unexamined because of excuses or simply not thinking.
+You might not notice how you’re biased towards confirming your own preconceived notions or justifying what you already want to do.
+You might not even realize you have an unhealthy pattern in your life because it’s so familiar it doesn’t catch your attention anymore.
+On your own, it’s too easy to fall back into old habits, leaving your mistakes unexamined because of making excuses or simply not thinking.
 A mentor is a separate individual who can give you objective feedback, challenge your assumptions, and bring important issues to your attention.
-They will challenge your assumptions when necessary and give you the structure and feedback you need to stay consistent.

 Work with your mentor to clarify your values in a way that makes it clear what goals and standards you should be striving for.
 Talk about what’s holding you back—like doubts, fears, or confusion.
 Talk through those issues and clarify the reasons why you want to overcome your addiction.
 Commit yourself to reporting all your errors, excuses, and self-sabotaging behavior.
 Simply knowing that you will have to explain your choices is enough to protect you from acting on any ideas that you wouldn’t be confident to present to another.
 Your mentor will give you the perspective and insights you need.
 They will encourage you to believe in yourself and you will celebrate your wins together.
 As you begin to reach new milestones every day, your mentor will guide you through new territory, saving you the trouble of having to learn from trial-and-error.